Richard Maynard (photographer): Photographic career

 On another government commission in 1884, Maynard accompanied the American explorer Captain Newton Chittenden on an expedition to Haida Gwaii, then called the Queen Charlotte Islands.
 He took about 200 pictures on this trip, and most of the images are of villages, totem poles, and canoes, but notable exceptions were the interior of two Haida houses, the earliest such photographs known.
 In addition, he documented the eulachon fishery at the mouth of the Nass River on the adjacent mainland.
 Some engravings based on his photographs were published in Chittenden's report, released in November 1884.
 On July 4, 1886, he photographed the first passenger train to reach the Pacific coast at Port Moody.
 In April 1887, he took views of Vancouver, which had almost been totally destroyed by fire the previous year.
 During the following two months, Richard and Hannah toured the newly opened railway line as far as Banff and Canmore, Alberta.
 A third solo trip to Alaska occurred in July 1887, and despite being ill for much of the voyage, he managed a handful of photographs at Sitka, Glacier Bay, and Wrangell.
 Richard and his wife took a cruise in 1888 on the steamer Princess Louise to Haida Gwaii, photographing a number of localities there as well as on the British Columbia mainland and Vancouver Island.
 In 1890, Maynard won first prize in the professional category for his local photograph of Victoria Arm, in a contest sponsored by the West Shore, a Portland, Oregon magazine.
 He made a two-month trip in 1892 to Saint Paul Island, part of the disputed Pribilof Islands group in the Bering Sea, to record the seal rookeries.
 Maynard took about 200 photographs, and several of them made their way into the official report of the international tribunal convened to resolve ownership of the islands.
 In 1893, he made his last excursion to the Kootenay and Arrow Lakes region of British Columbia.

 Final years and aftermath

-In the late 1890s Maynard concluded his career in photography, and then enjoyed several years of retirement and comfortable family life.
+In the late 1890s, Maynard concluded his career in photography, and then enjoyed several years of retirement and comfortable family life.
 He died on January 10, 1907, in Victoria.
 His wife continued working until her retirement in 1912, and she died in 1918.
 Many of Maynard's prints, along with some of his personal papers, were collected by the amateur ethnologist Charles Newcombe.
 The negatives, along with those of his wife, were donated or sold by their son Albert to the British Columbia Archives.

 He was portrayed by Daniel Arnold in the 2021 film Be Still.

+The British Columbia Archives holds Richard Maynard's photography collection, primarily housed within the Maynard Family fonds.